abatko/strongbox.rb/README.md

 Strongbox.rb
 ============

-Ruby script for decrypting and reading www.Strongbox.io files from the command line
+A command-line Ruby program for decrypting and reading www.Strongbox.io files

 Description
 -----------